lowqualitysoarin/AC-WS-Tools/Pravus-Weapon-Support-101/Basic Setup.md

 <br   />

-Yellow = Indicates if Pravus Framework found something missing that is optional.
+Yellow = Indicates if Pravus Framework found something missing that is optional or a Heads Up changes.
 (Just a light warning.)

 <br   />